artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 - Data hazards highlighted with colors.

-  - They are resolved through forwarding, mostly from a stage after E1 to Decode, and the second path cannot be used in all those cases.
+  - They are resolved through forwarding, mostly from a stage after E1 to Decode, and the second way cannot be used in all those cases.
   - Forwarding of the add with the sw is done in E2.
   - In the hazard between the second lw and the add, since the lw is a multicycle operation, it is resolved with 2 stalls and then with forwarding.